-St Athanasius College (SAC) was established in 2000, soon after the enthronement of His Grace Bishop Dr Suriel, with a vision to serve the Coptic Orthodox Diocese of Melbourne and Affiliated Regions.
+St Athanasius College (SAC) was established in 2000, soon after the enthronement of His Grace Bishop Associate Professor Suriel, with a vision to serve the Coptic Orthodox Diocese of Melbourne and Affiliated Regions.

 The foundations for SAC were built upon the pioneering educational work of the late Louis Wahba (father of Fr Macarius Wahba).
 Louis was a zealous Sunday School teacher and servant who held Christian education and theological teaching in high regard.

 In the absence of a local college prior to 2000, Louis encouraged Melbourne parishioners to study by correspondence through the Sydney-based Pope Shenouda III Coptic Orthodox Theological College.
 Louis served the Sydney theological school for almost 20 years as a lecturer, registrar and even a graduating student.
 He subsequently served at the new Melbourne theological school, St Athanasius College (SAC), as the treasurer and assistant registrar until he reposed in the Lord on 9 January 2007.
 SAC named a lecture theatre after Louis Wahba, which opened on 24 October 2009, to honour his tireless dedication to theological education.

 It is evident that SAC began as a pastoral and educational response to a community need for a dedicated school of theology.
 Melbourne parishioners conveyed to Bishop Suriel their desire to receive formation from an eminent Coptic Orthodox theological school, similar to those established by His Holiness Pope Shenouda III in Egypt.
 Being a strong advocate for Christian and theological education, one of His Grace’s immediate priorities was to cultivate a dedicated space which could deliver quality theological education to students in the Diocese of Melbourne and Affiliated Regions.